-In Hawaii, a business operating under a fictitious name may want to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In Hawaii, a business operating under a fictitious business name may want to register a Trade Name.
+Learn more about what a Trade Name is, who needs one and how to register.

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
+A Trade Name, also known as “Doing Business As,” DBA, Assumed Name, or Fictitious Name, is a name used by a business that is different from the legal name of the business.
 This name is often referred to as a Trade Name in Hawaii.

 More information about the laws behind Trade Name registration can be found in Hawaii Statutes § 482-2.